Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Model Evaluation

-As Subfigures \ref{fig:vel_model_50m_stat}, \ref{fig:vel_model_50m_svar_med_con}, and \ref{fig:vel_model_50m_svar_med_uncon} show, in regions with limited profile observations, the stationary and spatially varying models are similar; however, near measured velocity profiles, the conditional spatially varying model smoothly deviates from the stationary and unconditional spatially varying model to capture site-specific slope adjustments.
+An additional observation is that, as Subfigures \ref{fig:vel_model_50m_stat}, \ref{fig:vel_model_50m_svar_med_con} and \ref{fig:vel_model_50m_svar_med_uncon} show, in regions with limited profile observations, the stationary and spatially varying models are similar; however, near measured velocity profiles, the conditional spatially varying model smoothly deviates from the stationary and unconditional spatially varying model to capture site-specific slope adjustments.
 Additionally, Subfigures \ref{fig:vel_model_50m_svar_unc_con} and \ref{fig:vel_model_50m_svar_unc_uncon} display the $V_S$ uncertainty from $\delta B_r$ in the spatially varying models.
-In both cases, the largest uncertainty occurs in regions with low $V_{S30}$ values.
-Subfigure \ref{fig:vel_model_50m_svar_unc_con} also demonstrates how the inclusion of velocity profiles reduces uncertainty in the conditional model compared to the unconditional model in the proximity of velocity observations.
+In both cases, the largest uncertainty occurs in regions with low $V_{S30}$ values due to the shallower $V_S - z$ slopes.
+Subfigure \ref{fig:vel_model_50m_svar_unc_con} also demonstrates how including the velocity profiles in the conditional model reduces uncertainty compared to the unconditional model for sites in the vicinity of velocity observations.

 \begin{landscape}

 \end{landscape}